-Cross reference
+Related coding guidelines

 [None]

 Mechanism of failure

 Most standard programming languages define a set of intrinsic procedures that may be used in any application.
 Some language standards allow a translator to extend this set of intrinsic procedures.
 Some language standards specify that intrinsic procedures are selected ahead of an application procedure of the same signature.
 This may cause a different procedure to be used when switching between translators.